 I've researched three major questions regarding morality.
 First, what is morality's role in how we evaluate others?
-My research suggests that morality trumps nearly all other factors when evaluating whether you like, respect, and truly understand someone--more so than competence or sociability (Hartley et al., 2016, SPPS).
-The second question I examined is how people differ in how they perceive morality in others.
+My research suggests that morality trumps all other factors when evaluating whether you like, respect, and truly understand someone--even more so than one's competence or sociability (Hartley et al., 2016, SPPS).
+The second question I've examined is how people differ in how they perceive morality in others.
 My colleagues and I examined whether individuals have different “lenses” in which they process, think about, and form judgments of morality.
 Third, I examined how a person's moral behavior is related to their personality and the situations they encounter.
 To this end, my colleagues and I have conducted experimental work, electronic sampling studies, and observational repeated measures studies examining how people’s moral behavior (e.g., honesty) changes across situations.

 Much of my research has focused on how people form informal impressions about others’ behavior, and how these processes are influenced by the formal personality assessments widely used in research and practice.
-A growing body of social cognition research demonstrates that people's impressions are situated and adaptive: In other words, when people form judgments of personality, they take into account how people behave in specific situations.
+Social cognition research demonstrates that people's impressions are situated and adaptive: In other words, when people form judgments of personality, they take into account how people behave in specific situations.
 Likewise, in the field of personality, researchers increasingly conceptualize behavior as varying meaningfully across situations and over time.
 Nevertheless, the assessments widely used by psychologists and researchers to assess personality do not take into account situations people encounter and their responses to them: Instead, these assessments are designed to measure overall "summaries" of personality.